24/7 Emergency Service Available

 10 Water Conservation Tips for San Diego Homeowners

-Living in San Diego means we are all too familiar with water restrictions and drought conditions.
-But water conservation is not just about following rules, it is about protecting our environment and saving money on utility bills.
-Here are my top 10 water-saving tips that can make a real difference for your household.
+Living in San Diego means we are all too familiar with drought conditions and rising water costs.
+But water conservation is not just about following restrictions — it is about protecting your wallet and doing right by our environment.
+After 20 years of working in San Diego homes, these are the water saving strategies that actually make a difference.

-A dripping faucet might seem minor, but it can waste over 3,000 gallons per year.
-A running toilet can waste 200 gallons per day.
+This is number one for a reason.
+A dripping faucet might seem like a minor annoyance, but it can waste over 3,000 gallons per year.
+A running toilet?
+Up to 200 gallons per day.
 I have seen water bills double or triple because of undetected leaks.

 2. Install Low-Flow Fixtures

+This is a quick win that most homeowners can do themselves.
 Modern low-flow showerheads and faucet aerators use significantly less water without sacrificing performance.
-A standard showerhead uses 2.5 gallons per minute, while a WaterSense labeled showerhead uses 2.0 GPM or less, a 20% savings.
+A standard showerhead uses 2.5 gallons per minute; a WaterSense labeled showerhead uses 2.0 GPM or less — that is a 20% savings with no change to your shower experience.

 3. Upgrade to a High-Efficiency Toilet

 If your toilets were installed before 1994, they probably use 3.5 to 7 gallons per flush.
-Modern high-efficiency toilets (HETs) use just 1.28 gallons or less.
-For a family of four, upgrading could save 16,000 gallons per year.
+Modern high-efficiency toilets use just 1.28 gallons or less.
+For a family of four, upgrading could save 16,000 gallons per year — that is real money in San Diego.

-Many San Diego water agencies offer rebates for toilet upgrades.
-Check with your local water district to see what incentives are available.
+Many San Diego water agencies offer rebates of $40–$100 for toilet upgrades.
+Check with your local water district (Sweetwater Authority, Otay Water District, City of San Diego) to see what incentives are available.
+We can help you pick a quality toilet and handle the installation.

 4. Shorten Your Showers

-Every minute you cut from your shower saves 2 to 2.5 gallons of water.
+Every minute you cut from your shower saves 2–2.5 gallons of water.
 A family of four each reducing their shower time by just 2 minutes can save over 7,000 gallons per year.

-Try using a shower timer or playing a 5-minute song to keep track.
-And turning off the water while you lather up can save even more.
+Try using a shower timer or playing a short song to keep track.
+And turning off the water while you lather up — called a "navy shower" — can save even more.

 5. Only Run Full Loads

 Whether it is your dishwasher or washing machine, wait until you have a full load before running it.
-Modern dishwashers actually use less water than hand washing when fully loaded, typically 4 to 6 gallons versus 20 gallons or more for hand washing.
+Modern dishwashers actually use less water than hand washing when fully loaded — typically 4–6 gallons versus 20+ gallons for hand washing the same dishes.

 If you must run a partial load, adjust the water level settings accordingly.
 Many newer machines have sensors that automatically adjust water usage based on load size.